FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/spa/oauth-implicit-grant-jwts-local-storage.md

 ---
 layout: advice
-title: Single-page application OAuth login using implicit grant
-subtitle: Using JWTs in local storage
+title: Single-page application OAuth login using implicit grant with JWTs in local storage
-description: An explanation of single-page application login using FusionAuth OAuth interface with the implicit grant and uses JWTs in local storage
+description: An explanation of single-page application login using FusionAuth OAuth interface with the implicit grant with JWTs in local storage
 header_dark: true
 image: advice/types-of-logins-article.png
 category: Authentication